 Messaging automatically saves your message if you lose your telephone connection while you are recording a voice message.
 You can recover the unfinished message and resume your recording session the next time you log in to your mailbox.
-This feature is available with Basic and Mainstream licenses, but requires the English version of the Aria TUI.
+This feature is available with Basic and Mainstream licenses.